prowler-cloud/prowler/docs/tutorials/gcp/organization.md

 # GCP Organization

-By default, Prowler will scan all the Google Cloud projects that the authenticated user has access to.
+By default, Prowler scans all Google Cloud projects accessible to the authenticated user.

-If you want to scan only projects from a specific organization, you can use the `--organization-id` argument.
+To limit the scan to projects within a specific Google Cloud organization, use the `--organization-id` option with the GCP organization ID:

 ```console
 prowler gcp --organization-id organization-id
 ```

+???+ note
+    With this option, Prowler retrieves all projects within the specified organization, including those organized in folders and nested subfolders.
+This ensures that every project under the organization’s hierarchy is scanned, providing full visibility across the entire organization.